-A minimum of two completed A-levels, a BTEC Extended Diploma at MMM or BTEC Diploma at DD or equivalent qualifications or a combination of qualifications which achieve the entry requirement of 96 UCAS points
+A minimum of two completed A-levels, a BTEC Extended Diploma at PPP or BTEC Diploma at MP or equivalent.

 We welcome applicants from a diverse range of backgrounds.
 Applicants who are not in possession of the minimum entry requirements but are able to demonstrate aptitude, enthusiasm and motivation will be considered on an individual basis and may be admitted subject to satisfactory interview and/or portfolio.
 Please contact us for further details.

 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||PPP|

 |AQA Level 3 (Foundation) Technical Level (360 glh)||D|